 Temporary Commercial Applicator Trainee Registration

-A noncertified and nonlicensed individual beginning employment for a commercial applicator business may register as a trainee with the WDATCP to apply pesticides on a temporary basis (maximum 30 days).
-A trainee registration allows an individual to use nonrestricted-use pesticides during his/her “hands-on” training conducted by the individual’s employer in preparation for that individual to become a certified, licensed applicator.
+A noncertified and nonlicensed individual beginning employment for a commercial applicator business may register as a trainee with DATCP to apply pesticides on a temporary basis (maximum 30 days).
+A trainee registration allows an individual to use non-restricted-use pesticides during his/her “hands-on” training conducted by the individual’s employer in preparation for that individual to become a certified, licensed applicator.

 DATCP: The Wisconsin Department of Agriculture, Trade and Consumer Protection.
 This is the regulatory agency that deals with among other things, pesticide use in Wisconsin.

-Direct the Use: To direct the use of a pesticide means to select or control the use of that pesticide for a person who is under your supervisory authority (e.g., an employee).
+Direct the Use: To “direct the use” of a pesticide means to select or control the use of a pesticide, where the selecting or controlling individual has supervisory authority over the person using the pesticide.

 Landscape: Turf, ornamental and mulched areas, and areas being prepared for those purposes, that are located in or around residential premises, public or commercial facilities, parks, workplaces, care facilities, recreational areas and public lands.
 “Landscape” does not include utility or transportation right−of−way areas, greenhouses, nurseries, or areas used for agricultural production, forest production or commercial turf production.
-This definition is used in determining if you need a Category 3.0 or other category.
 Applications to the above definition have to follow the landscape rules.

 Private Applicator: A Private Applicator is an applicator who applies pesticides in order to produce an agricultural commodity AND does this on property they or their employer owns or rents.